 There was apparently an obscure Yeshua in Judea around 2000 years ago who was a lawless rabble-rouser and was unceremoniously killed.
 This individual appears to be the foundation of the one who would eventually be known as Jesus, the son of God, only after, through artistic license, he was given godly character, miracles, and other-worldly wisdom.
 Mix in some Zoroaster from the 6th century B.C., some ancient Egyptian Horus, manufacture some details of ministry which seem to fulfill biblical prophecy in Isaiah, and we have Jesus.

-Mark is the oldest of the four gospels but it wasn’t written until around the year 70, at least 41 years after Jesus’s supposed crucifixion.
+Mark is the oldest and sparsest of the four gospels but it wasn’t written until around the year 70, at least 41 years after Jesus’s supposed crucifixion.
 The latest of the four, The Gospel of John is for all practical purposes derivative of and embellishes earlier gospels.
 Biblical accounts of exact dialog or scene descriptions of a solitary Jesus praying in the Garden of Gethsemane cannot begin to be accurate because of the lack of eye-witnesses and scribes on hand.

 The writings about Jesus are just stories, and as with any stories in Judean culture, they were told to their children, who grew up and had children whom they shared of what they remembered, and embellished where memory had faded.
 And finally, at some point, someone decided to write it down.